MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

 ---
 author: BryceHo
-description: How to use the Windows Device Portal to speed up HoloLens calibration when working with Dynamics 365 Guides Preview ms.author: mamaylya ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: How to use the Windows Device Portal to speed up HoloLens calibration when working with Dynamics 365 Guides in preview ms.author: mamaylya ms.date: 04/29/2019 ms.service: crm-online ms.topic: article
 title: Use the Windows Device Portal to streamline HoloLens calibration